jeremjlr/MurphySecurity/README.md

 ```

 ## How to Use / Videos
+Using emails to send alerts was prefered due to its flexibility, it is easy to set up notifications when an email is received on any device.
+Especially on a smartwatch which i'm using to receive instant notifications.

+Some of the devices this project was tested with :

 Some videos showing a few random things using the webapp on a phone :
 <ul>
             <li>Camera tour : https://www.youtube.com/watch?v=_s6VhPigDJ0</li>